Dasharo/docs/docs/variants/clevo_nv41/hardware-matrix.md

-# coreboot testing hardware configurations
+# Hardware configuration matrix - Clevo NV41

 ## Introduction

 This document describes the hardware configurations used for validation of the coreboot port on the Clevo NV41 laptop.

-## Laptops hardware configuration matrix

-The tables below contain information about current components of the testing environment for Clevo NV41 laptops available in 3mdeb testing laboratory.

 ## NV41MZ